benjamincrozat/content/posts/php-is-dead-2024.md

 ---
 Image: https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/37/statistics_a0weap.png
 Title: Is PHP dead?
-Usage stats and market share for September 2024
+Usage and market share for September 2024
-Description: Whether PHP is dead is a matter of numbers, not opinions.
+Description: Whether PHP is dead is a matter of statistics, not opinions.
 I will provide you with essential statistics that will lead you to make better decisions.
 Canonical:
 Audio:
 Published at: 2024-01-21